Bordered Heegaard Floer homology: Invariance and pairing: Degenerations of holomorphic curves

 Suppose that $\ind(B,\Source',P')=2$.
 Then $\chi(T')=m$ and $|P|=|P'|$.
 Consequently, $T'$ consists entirely of topological disks, each with a single puncture labeled~$w$.
 It follows from Propositions \ref{prop:east_transversality} and~\ref{prop:gluing_simple_comb} that $v$ can be glued to $u$, and so $\ind(B,\Source,P) > \ind(B,\Source',P')$, contradicting the hypothesis.

 Next, suppose that $\ind(B,\Source',P')=1$.
 There are now two cases: \begin{itemize} \item $|P|=|P'|$ and $\chi(T')=m-1$.
-In this case, either $T'$ consists of $m-1$ topological disks and one topological annulus, with two boundary punctures each, or just $m-1$ topological disks.
-It is easy to see that the former does not occur: the image in $Z\times\RR$ of the annular component of $T'$ is a strip with a slit in the middle.
+In this case, either $T'$ consists of $m-1$ topological disks and one topological annulus, or just $m-1$ topological disks.
+It is easy to see that the former does not occur: since $T'$ has $m$ $w$ punctures, in this case one boundary component of $T'$ would have no puncture.
+Thus, any curve close to this comb will still have a boundary component with no punctures.
+The maximum modulus theorem forces $\pi_\DD\circ u$ to be constant on that component, a contradiction.
 (See Figure~\ref{fig:annulus-degen}.)
-Any curve close enough to this comb will still have this slit and so would be forced, by the maximum modulus theorem, to have a component on which $\pi_\DD\circ u$ is constant.